LidarCLIP or: How I Learned to Talk to Point Clouds: Experiments

 \subsection{Retrieval}

-To evaluate retrieval we report the commonly used Precision at rank K (P@K) \cite{ma2022ei,ghorab2013personalised,rehman2012content}, for $K = {1,10,100}$, which measures the fraction of positive samples within the top K predictions.
+To evaluate retrieval, we report the commonly used Precision at rank K (P@K) \cite{ghorab2013personalised,ma2022ei,rehman2012content}, for $K = {10,100}$, which measures the fraction of positive samples within the top K predictions.
 Recall at K is another commonly used metric \cite{ghorab2013personalised,rehman2012content}, however, it is hard to interpret when the number of positives is in the thousands, as is the case here.
 We evaluate the performance of three approaches: lidar-only, camera-only, and the joint approach proposed in \cref{sec:joint-retrieval}.
 We perform retrieval for scenes containing various kinds of objects and present the results in \cref{tab:retrieval-objects}.
+We also evaluate PointCLIP \cite{zhang2022pointclip} and CLIP2Point \cite{huang2022clip2point}, however, their methods are not suited for the large-scale point clouds considered here and consequently barely outperform random guessing.

-Interestingly, lidar retrieval performs slightly better than image retrieval on average, despite being trained to mimic the image features, with the biggest improvements in the cyclist class.
+\textbf{Object-level.} Interestingly, lidar retrieval performs slightly better than image retrieval on average, despite being trained to mimic the image features, with the biggest improvements in the cyclist class.
 A possible explanation is that cyclist features are more invariant in the point cloud than in the image, allowing the lidar encoder to generalize to cyclists that go undetected by the image encoder.
 A noteworthy problem for lidar retrieval is trucks.
-Upon qualitative inspection, we find that the lidar encoder confuses trucks with buses which is a drawback with certain objects' features being more invariant in lidar data.
+Upon qualitative inspection, we find that the lidar encoder confuses trucks with buses, which is a drawback with certain objects' features being more invariant in lidar data.
 We also attempt to retrieve scenes where objects of the given class appear close to the ego vehicle.
 Here, we can see that joint retrieval truly shines, greatly outperforming single-modality retrieval in classes like truck and pedestrian.
-One interpretation is that the lidar is more reliable at determining distance, while the image can be leveraged to distinguish between classes (such as trucks and busses) based on textures and other fine details only visible in the image.
+One interpretation is that the lidar is more reliable at determining distance, while the image can be leveraged to distinguish between classes (such as trucks and buses) based on textures and other fine details only visible in the image.